Mathzzuco/odin-basic-informational-site/README.md

-A Odin project to make a super simple basic informational site to try out node.
+An Odin project to make a super simple basic informational site to try out node.